Corporate Governance Statement

 The Company has adopted a formal Whistleblower policy which is made available on the Company’s website (www.athenaresources.com.au).

-This policy applies to all directors, officers, employees, consultants and contractors of the Company.
-This policy also applies, as far as is reasonably achievable, to the Company’s service providers, suppliers and third-party contractors.
 The purpose of this policy is to encourage the persons to whom the policy applies to raise any concerns or report instances of any potential breach of law, any violations (or suspected violations) of the Company’s Code of Conduct or any other legal or ethical concern without the fear of detriment.

 (ASX Recommendation 3.3)